Last updated on 2026-01-21

 Program overview

-The Heritage Carpentry and Joinery program is a two-year Ontario College Diploma that equips students with essential skills and knowledge for the preservation, renovation, and restoration of historical architecture.
+The Heritage Carpentry and Joinery Ontario College Diploma program is a two-year course designed to equip students with essential skills and knowledge for the preservation, renovation, and restoration of historical architecture.
 This program emphasizes both theoretical and hands-on learning, allowing students to engage deeply with traditional joinery, timber framing, and various carpentry techniques.
-With a focus on old-world craftsmanship, students will experience over 800 hours of practical learning, ensuring they graduate with unique skills that distinguish them from other carpentry graduates.
-The program highlights the importance of wood as a material and the architectural components of buildings, preparing students for careers in heritage carpentry and high-end custom carpentry.
+Graduates emerge with a unique skill set that distinguishes them from other carpentry program graduates, focusing on the artistry of wood as a material.
+The program prepares students for careers in heritage carpentry and high-end custom carpentry, offering opportunities in both the private and public sectors.

 Program structure

-The Heritage Carpentry and Joinery program spans a two-year period, providing a comprehensive education in carpentry and joinery.
+The Heritage Carpentry and Joinery program spans a duration of two years, providing a comprehensive education in carpentry and joinery.
 The program structure includes:

-• Program Options: Emphasis on custom building and fabrication skills in both carpentry and millworking.
+- Emphasis on custom building and fabrication skills in carpentry and millworking.

 Featured Experiences